-- Make sure you've loaded the correct network drivers. - Network may be idle.
+- Make sure you've loaded the correct network drivers. - The network may be idle.
 Try accessing a server. - The adapter isn't transmitting or receiving data.
-Try another adapter.
+Try another adapter. - May not be using four-pair cable for T4 wiring.

 The adapter stopped working when another adapter was added to the computer.